Military aid to the civil authorities: Legal considerations

 All operations must be conducted within both civil and military law.
 Failure to comply with this principle may result in criminal or civil law proceedings being brought against individuals or the MOD.
-Unlike the police and some other civil agencies, members of the armed forces (during peacetime) have no powers over and above those of ordinary citizens.
+Unlike the police and some other civil agencies, members of the Armed Forces (during peacetime) have no powers over and above those of ordinary citizens.
 They have the same personal duty as anyone else to abide by the law at all times.

+The Armed Forces are not a categorised responder for the purposes of the Civil Contingencies Act 2004 and thus do not assume the relevant legal duties.

 Types of assistance

 MACA encompasses four types of assistance: